Legacy of Rage: Reception

 Upon its 1986 Hong Kong release Lee was nominated for a Hong Kong Film Award for Best New Performer in this role.

 In 1987, it was a critical success at the Cannes Film Festival and commercial one in Japan.

 At one point between its Hong Kong release and the 1992 making of Lee's first lead an American Studio film the action thriller Rapid Fire, producer Robert Lawrence screened Legacy of Rage and saw Lee's potential to be an action leading man in Hollywood, which led to their collaboration.

 When the film was launched in 1998 in the US, the Hong Kong action film was described as a good genre film.
 In News-Press, film critic Randy Myers gave it three stars describing it as a stylish, but good early film.
 He added that aside from its flaws it was fast-paced, energetic, and Brandon showcased a lot of talent.

 Paul Harris of The Age gave it two stars saying it gives a glimmer into the largely unexplored talent of actor Brandon Lee, but found it wasn't up to par with The Crow due to the formulaic plot.

 Rob Lowing of The Sydney Morning Herald gave it three star, saying it had a generic story but praised Lee's good performance and Ronny Yu's stylish direction.

+Producer Robert Lawrence was so impressed with Lee's performance in the film that he worked with Lee on developing Rapid Fire.